odinuv/web/slides/database-tech/slides.md

     - If it is not on the first page, search is better.
     - Maybe considered user unfriendly (combined with bad search).
 - Other application: "TOP 10 best customers"
-    - How many results should such query return?
+    - How many results should such a query return?
 </section>